 With Foreword by Gwendolyn Kiste (Bram Stoker award-winning author of The Rust Maidens.)

-Do a spooky gal a favour and get a copy purchased.
-It’s available in both e-book and paperback formats, and you can find it in a bazillion-and-one places:
+Do a gal a favour and get a copy purchased.
+It’s available in both e-book and paperback formats, and you can find it below:

-And that is all from me.
-I really hope you enjoy the anthology, go check out Kandisha Press HERE, and support your gals in horror this month!
+And go check out Kandisha Press here, and support your women in horror this month.